okanboke/docker-ubuntu-python-vpn/README.md

 Note: The `vpn/` directory is versioned with a `.gitkeep` file.
 Do not add your real VPN credentials to Git.

+---NEW---
+Stopped using up.sh script: Using the up.sh script inside the OpenVPN container caused issues with adding the NAT rule, so a different method was chosen.

+NAT processing moved to a separate container: Created a small container named vpn-nat.

+vpn-nat container depends on openvpn-client: Starts only after the openvpn-client container is running.

+Added a 20-second startup delay: To ensure the VPN connection and tun0 interface are fully up and ready.

+vpn-nat container adds the NAT rule using iptables: It masquerades traffic originating from the 172.18.0.0/16 subnet through the tun0 interface.

+vpn-nat container keeps running: Uses tail -f /dev/null to keep the container alive.

+Working flow:
+The openvpn-client container starts and establishes the VPN connection.

+The vpn-nat container starts after openvpn-client is up.

+vpn-nat waits 20 seconds to ensure the tun0 interface is ready.

+Then it adds the NAT rule with iptables.

+The NAT rule is active, and traffic flows out via the VPN tunnel.

 ### 🛠️ How to Run